Julie ( @juju_pellet ), is a surf lover and a Parisian working girl living in Montmartre.

 While she is off, Julie is always in the move: you will find her in a concert or in a terrace in Paris, having some Surf adventures with her husband and of course, spending time with her adorable son.

 Julie is the mother of Pio and she is the Josefina of November!

 Julie, you work at Instagram as Brand Lead in Southern Europe, could you please explain us a little more about your job?

-For the last 3 years, I’ve been in charge of developing the presence of Instagram in France, Italy and Spain.
-I have two core missions: The first one is to evangelize the opportunities that Instagram offer to the community and to the Brands.
+For the last 3 years, I've been in charge of developing the presence of Instagram in France, Italy and Spain.
+I have two core missions: The first one is to evangelize the opportunities that Instagram offers to the community and to the Brands.
 My second mission is to listen carefully to all feedback I receive from the market and share them with our Global team based in the US to influence our product roadmap: which means improving existing features or creating new ones.

 What do you like the most about your job?

 I have the chance to meet so many inspiring people and brands!
 What I love the most in my job, is to create initiatives to share those stories that inspire people to actually do things.
 This is why we've created the 'Salon des Instapreneurs' with my team last year in France.
 We have celebrated people who transformed their passion into business thanks to Instagram, young entrepreneurs, female entrepreneurs and made in France brands.